Virginia Mathews

-Virginia Winslow Hopper Mathews (1925-2011) was a literacy advocate and author.
+Virginia Winslow Hopper Mathews (March 9, 1925 – May 7, 2011) was a literacy advocate and author.
 Mathews, the daughter of American Indian author John Joseph Mathews, co-founded the American Indian Library Association (AILA).
 She also helped develop Sesame Street while serving as a consultant to Children's Television Workshop, and she promoted activities to support literacy through libraries.

 Early life and education

+Virginian H. Mathews was born on March 9, 1925, the first child of John Joseph Mathews and Virginia Winslow Hopper, in Manhattan.
+Her younger brother John Hopper Mathews was born in August the next year.
+John Joseph left the family in 1928.
+Virginia did not see her father again until February 1939.
+In the 1950s, they reconnected and grew closer.

+Matthews was a member of the Osage Nation.
 Mathews graduated from the Beard School (now Morristown-Beard School) in Orange, NJ in 1942.
 After high school, she took college courses at Goucher College, the University of Geneva, and Columbia University.
 In 2004, Morristown-Beard School awarded Mathews their Distinguished Alumni Award.

-Literacy advocacy
+Career

 Mathews wrote reviews of children's books for The New York Herald Tribune and The New York Times.
 She also served as Deputy Director and then Director of the National Book Committee.
 The committee selected the National Book Awards and promoted public literacy during a 14-year period (1957 to 1974).
 Mathews's work with the National Book Committee to promote reading also helped created National Library Week.
 The Library of Congress now houses Mathews papers from her time working at the National Book Committee.

 After leaving the National Book Committee, Mathews worked for the Center for the Book at the Library of Congress.
 Mathews organized the 1979 and 1991 White House Conferences on Library and Information Services.
+She also assessed the impact of the conferences in 2004.

-She also helped develop the American Library Association's collaborations with Head Start.
+Mathews also helped develop the American Library Association's collaborations with Head Start.
+She was a founder of the American Indian Library Association.

 During the 1960s, Mathews created the children's TV series Reading Out Loud with Westinghouse Broadcasting executive Mike Santangelo.
 Produced by Westinghouse for syndication, the show featured notable figures reading aloud their favorite books to children.
 It debuted in February 1960 on the five TV stations owned by Westinghouse in Baltimore, Boston, Cleveland, Pittsburgh, and San Francisco.
 Reading Out Loud also opened on WNTA-TV (now WNET-TV) in New York City and 46 educational TV stations around the U.S. It ran as a half-hour show for 15 episodes.
 Reading Out Loud featured guest appearances by: